unDailyPower/CalculateThis/README.md

 - ~~By accident, this also took care of the dividing by zero exception (which already existed, but it crashed the program) When the user tries to divide by zero, the output is "?" and the option to restart the program appears.~~

+- Fixed that bug by adjusting scannerObject.nextInt to scannerObject.nextDouble.
+User can now input decimals and whole numbers.

 5/19/2016

 - Removed unnecessary libraries, added option to restart program.